yegor256/blog/_posts/2016/aug/2016-08-10-if-then-else-code-smell.md

 {% endhighlight %}

 What's wrong, you wonder?
-This if-then-else forking functionality doesn't really belong to this object &mdash; that's what's wrong.
+This if-then-else forking functionality doesn't really belong to this object&mdash;that's what's wrong.
 Modifying the XML document and saving it to the database is _its functionality_, while not saving anything if the modification instructions set is empty is not (it's very similar to [defensive programming]({% pst 2016/jan/2016-01-26-defensive-programming %})).